sje30/schol2018/innovations.md

 article is formally accepted and e.g. listed on Pubmed.
-Leading examples of this approach are F1000 Research, who provide the infrastructure for several institution- and funder-specific journals, such as *Wellcome Open Research* and *Gates Open Research*.
+Leading examples of this approach are F1000 Research, who provide the infrastructure for several institution- and funder-specific journals, such as *Wellcome Open Research* and *Gates Open Research*.  \points{R1.5d}*This approach to publishing complements preprinting by ensuring the paper is publicly available whilst undergoing peer review.*

 **Format free submissions**.
-Journals have traditionally imposed strict formatting requirements for manuscripts before peer review.
+Journals have traditionally imposed strict formatting requirements for manuscripts.
 As editors at top-tier journals 'desk reject' most submissions before peer review, this leads to many wasted hours [@Budd2017-gd].
-Gradually life science journals are now dropping these formatting requirements for initial submissions, instead allowing "format free" submissions [@Khan2018-zm].
+Gradually life science journals are now dropping these formatting requirements for initial submissions, instead allowing "format free" submissions [@Khan2018-zm], *and hence saving researchers from tedious reformatting tasks* \points{R1.5e}.

 ## Funder mandates and compliance